opensearch-project/project-website/_posts/2025-04-19-navigating-pagination-with-hybrid-query.md

 ### Addressing the ground truth problem

 The `pagination_depth` parameter solves these issues by ensuring a consistent number of results per shard.
-This removes the dependency on from and size during result retrieval, ensuring that the same set of search results every time.
+This removes the dependency on `from` and `size` during result retrieval, ensuring that the same set of search results is returned every time.
 The `from` and `size` parameters are applied after hybrid techniques to trim the results and determine how many results should be displayed on each page.

 ### Key takeaways